 For example, on February 6, 2014, Hewlett-Packard Company filed a lawsuit against us in the U.S. District Court for the Northern District of California that alleges that some of our services infringe the claims of eight Hewlett-Packard patents.
 Hewlett-Packard is seeking unspecified damages and an injunction.
 We filed an answer to the complaint on March 28, 2014 denying the allegations and asserting various affirmative defenses.
 The parties are currently conducting discovery.
 Hewlett-Packard served infringement contentions on July 3, 2014 and November 18, 2014.
 We served invalidity contentions on January 9, 2015.
 On March 10, 2015, the court granted our motion for summary judgment, finding that the asserted claims of four of the eight asserted Hewlett-Packard patents are invalid for failing to claim patentable subject matter.
-A claim construction hearing is scheduled for December 18, 2015.
-The trial is currently scheduled to begin on May 16, 2016.
-We have filed petitions challenging the validity of each of the asserted patents with the United States Patent and Trademark Office, including inter partes review petitions of all eight asserted patents and covered business method review petitions of two asserted patents.
+The United States Patent and Trademark Office has instituted inter partes review of four of the asserted patents.
+On October 13, 2015, the court granted in part our renewed motion for a stay of litigation, staying all proceedings as to two of the four remaining asserted patents pending final decisions from the United States Patent and Trademark Office on our petitions for inter partes review.
+A claim construction hearing for the two asserted patents not subject to the court's stay is scheduled for December 18, 2015.
+The trial is currently scheduled to begin on May 22, 2017.

 On September 23, 2014, BMC Software, Inc. filed a lawsuit against us in the U.S. District Court for the Eastern District of Texas that alleges that some of our services willfully infringe the claims of seven BMC patents.
 BMC is seeking unspecified damages and an injunction.
 BMC served infringement contentions on January 6, 2015.
 We served invalidity contentions on March 3, 2015.
 We filed an answer to the complaint on June 1, 2015 denying the allegations and asserting various affirmative defenses.
-A claim construction hearing occurred on July 10, 2015.
+A claim construction hearing occurred on July 10, 2015, followed by the court's claim construction order on August 13, 2015.
+The parties are currently conducting expert discovery.
 The trial is currently scheduled to begin on March 14, 2016.
-We have filed petitions challenging the validity of each of the asserted patents with the United States Patent and Trademark Office, including inter partes review petitions of six asserted patents and a covered business method review petition of one asserted patent.
+We have filed petitions for inter partes review of six of the asserted patents, challenging the validity of the asserted patents with the United States Patent and Trademark Office.